-The Honorable Robert W. Fairchild, a senior judge for the Kansas Judicial Branch, received a juris doctorate degree from the University of Kansas School of Law in 1973.
+Honorable Robert W. Fairchild, senior judge for the Kansas Judicial Branch, received a juris doctorate degree from the University of Kansas School of Law in 1973.
 He was in the private practice of law for 23 years handling a wide variety of cases.
 He was appointed district judge for the 7th Judicial District in 1996 and was appointed chief judge in 2002.
 He retired as district judge in 2016, and the Supreme Court appointed him as senior judge.
+He retired from senior judge status on June 15, 2019.
 He was an adjunct professor at the University of Kansas School of Law from 1992 through 2017 regularly teaching alternative dispute resolution and also taught a criminal law section in the spring of 2005.
-He has been a member of the Commission since July 2015.

-Allen G. Glendenning, a lawyer member of the Commission, practices in Great Bend.
-He received his B.A. in history from Mid-America Nazarene College (now Mid-America Nazarene University) in Olathe, Kansas in 1981.
+He has been a member of the Commission since July his B.A. in history from Mid-America Nazarene College (now Mid-America Nazarene University) in Olathe, Kansas in 1981.
 He received his law degree from the University of Kansas law school in 1984.
 He has practiced in Wichita, Parsons, and Great Bend and handles cases in both state and federal courts throughout Kansas and in the United States Tenth Circuit Court of Appeals.
 He is also admitted to practice in the state and federal courts of Colorado.
 He is a shareholder in the firm of Watkins & Calcara, Chtd. where he has practiced since 1992.
 He is a member of the Barton County, Southwest Kansas, Kansas, Colorado, and American Bar Associations.
 He has served on the Kansas Bar Association Bench and Bar Committee and the Judicial Council Civil Code Advisory Committee.
 He has been a member of the Commission since December 2014.